HRK9501/DeMorais_Kim-Midterm-Prep/README.md

-# Kim_Morais-Midterm-Prep

-TRAA About page
+TRAA Home and About page
 ============
-Hyeryn Kim
+Hyeryn Kim, Vinicius De Morais
 -
-##List of files in master folder
+## List of files in master folder
 * index.html
 * about.html
 * css